Technics SL-1200: SL1200/SL1210 re-launch

 Due to the increasing popularity of vinyl among DJs, a petition was created calling for the re-launch of the Technics SL1200 and SL1210 series turntables.
-As of September 2015, the petition had 27,000 supporters, while 35,000 was the target Panasonic requested.
 On 5 January 2016, Technics agreed to relaunch both the SL-1200G and the SL-1200GAE.

 At the 2016 Consumer Electronics Show (CES) in Las Vegas, Panasonic announced it would be resuming production with a new line of turntables, beginning with the limited edition SL-1200GAE.

-At the 2019 CES, Panasonic confirmed the future production of a new turntable, the SL-1200 Mk7, in matte black.
+At the 2019 CES, Panasonic confirmed the future production of a new turntable, the SL-1200MK7, in matte black.
 As well as the addition of new features and fixes to known issues with previous models.
 The new model featured an all-new, lighter construction of aluminum and fiberglass.

 In 2021, Panasonic ceased manufacturing Technics turntables in Japan and moved all turntable production to Malaysia.

 Design

 Two SL-1200M3Ds set up for DJ battle, or scratching, mixing.
 An Allen & Heath 4-Channel with Effects Mixer sits between the two turntables, allowing shorter travel during battles or competitions.

 The SL-1200 series was developed by Technics' parent company, Matsushita, to address several challenges associated with turntable design.
-These challenges include acoustic feedback, mechanical resonances, wow and flutter, and speed errors.
 The design incorporates a heavy base made of a composite structure featuring a cast alloy top plate and a solid rubber base, intended to minimize unwanted vibrations.
 Adjustable rubber-damped feet provide insulation against acoustic feedback, particularly in environments where the turntable is used near loudspeakers.
 Additionally, the underside of the record platter is coated with a 1.2 mm layer of rubber to help reduce ringing.
 A 2 mm rubber mat is included with the platter, which is designed to reduce resonance around 250 Hz.

 The drive system designed by Matsushita is direct-drive, rather than the more commonly found belt-drive type.
 The direct-drive design, which was developed to reduce wow and flutter, produces a substantially quieter turntable that has minimal motor and bearing noise, although the bearing rumble is "characteristic" of well-used turntables.

 On the underside of the platter, a large magnet is placed over the spindle, surrounding the coils and forming the motor drive, which eliminates loss through power transfer.
 The SL-1200 utilizes a Frequency Generator Servo Control Quartz Lock system that is claimed to produce "the most accurate and consistent speed possible".
 The system is immune to static and dynamic stylus drag, which otherwise causes unwanted speed variances that change the pitch and tempo of the music.